 Professor Nugent was born in Mullingar in Ireland and was educated at St. Finian’s College, Mullingar, and later at St. Columban’s College, Navan.
 He worked in the Philippines for six years and came to Boston where he received a degree in Philosophy (summa cum laude) and his doctorate in Developmental Psychology from Boston College.
 He has worked at Boston Children’s Hospital since 1978, teaching and conducting research on newborn behavior and early parent-infant relations.
 He has been a Lecturer in Psychology at Harvard Medical School since 1981.

 Dr. Nugent has authored or co-authored 10 books (20 including translations), has written 22 book chapters and almost 100 scientific papers.
 Dr. Nugent and his colleagues, Drs.
 Keefer, O’Brien, Johnson and Blanchard, developed the Newborn Behavioral Observations (NBO) system, which was published by Brookes in 2007 (Understanding Newborn Behavior and Early Relationships).
-This relationship-building tool is intended for use by clinicians in pediatric and intervention settings, as a way of sensitizing parents to the competencies and individuality of their infants.
+This relationship-building clinical tool is intended for use by clinicians in pediatric and intervention settings, as a way of sensitizing parents to the competencies and individuality of their infants.
 It is comprised of 18 neurobehavioral observations and is based on an individualized, infant-focused, family-centered approach to working with infants and families in the early months of life.
-The Newborn Behavioral Observations books has been translated into Spanish.
+The Newborn Behavioral Observations books has been translated into Spanish and shortly into Norwegian and is being used in countries across all continents.
 Dr. Nugent is also co-author with Dr. Brazelton of the Neonatal Behavioral Assessment Scale, third and fourth editions (1995 and 2011) and has been the director of training on the Neonatal Behavioral Assessment Scale since 1978.
 The NBAS manual has been translated into French, Italian, Spanish, Norwegian, Korean and Japanese.
 He coordinates NBO and NBAS training worldwide.
 Watch brief NBAS background video here.

 Among his other books are Using the NBAS with Infants and Families (1985) and the two-volume series, The Cultural Context of Infancy (1989, 1991), and The Infant and Family in the 21st Century (2002), of which he is co-editor with Joao Gomes-Pedro, Berry Brazelton and Jerry Young.
-Shortly after the NBO Handbook was published, along with co-editors Bonnie Petrauskas and Berry Brazelton, Dr. Nugent edited The Newborn as a Person: enabling healthy infant development worldwide (2009), which describes newborn research and practice in settings across the globe. in 2013, he completed a textbook, The Development of Children and Adolescents with Penny Hauser-Cram, Kathleen Thies and John F. Travers, which was published by John Wiley and Sons.
-In 2011, with photographer Abelardo Morell, Dr. Nugent wrote Your Baby is speaking to You: A Visual Guide to the Amazing Behaviors of Your Newborn and Growing Baby, a book for new parents, published by Houghton Mifflin and designed to help parents interpret their baby’s communication cues.
+Shortly after the NBO Handbook was published, along with co-editors Bonnie Petrauskas and Berry Brazelton, Dr. Nugent edited The Newborn as a Person: enabling healthy infant development worldwide (2009), which describes newborn research and practice in settings across the globe.
+In 2013, he completed a textbook, The Development of Children and Adolescents with Penny Hauser-Cram, Kathleen Thies and John F. Travers.
+In 2011, with photographer Abelardo Morell, Dr. Nugent wrote Your Baby is speaking to You: A Visual Guide to the Amazing Behaviors of Your Newborn and Growing Baby, a book for new parents which has been in the Top Ten best sellers on Amazon.
+It is published by Houghton Mifflin and designed to help parents interpret their baby’s communication cues.
 It has been translated into Italian and Turkish.

 Professor Nugent’s areas of research include the effects of a range of prenatal teratogens on neonatal and developmental outcome, the transition to parenthood, the role of fathers, temperament and the use of the NBO in early intervention.
 Dr. Nugent continues to conduct research in a variety of cultural settings.
 He has been co-investigator with Professor Sheila Greene at Trinity College, Dublin, in a longitudinal study of child development in Ireland.
 Dr. Nugent is currently engaged in an examination of the effects of the NBO as a form of preventative intervention in both hospital and Early Intervention settings.
 He is editor of Ab Initio, the international on-line publication of the Brazelton Institute.